 The Tomb of the Kings of Shache

-The Tomb of the King of Shache was first built in 1533 (during the reign of Emperor Jiajing of the Ming Dynasty).
-Many kings were buried here in historical sequence.
-However, the most well-known person who was buried here was a princess, the famous poet and musician, Amannisha, who had composed Twelve Mukam.
+With an area of 1,050 square meters (11,302 square feet), the Tomb of the King of Shache was first built in 1533 during the reign of Emperor Jiajing of the Ming Dynasty (1368-1644).A number of kings, princes and princesses were buried there in historical sequence, of whichthe most well-known was a princess, the famous poet and musician, Amannisha, who had composed the 'Twelve Mukam'.
 Her significant achievement contributed to the glorious culture of China.

 The Tomb of the King of Shache is famous for its exquisite and splendid decoration.
 Though there has been damage to the Tomb of the King of Shache over the centuries, the wall decorations and the structure are still in good shape.
 Its musical art is unique in human history.

 In recent years, the local government and residents built a new tomb specifically for Princess Amannisha, which is much taller and more delicate than the original one.
 So far, numerous visitors have come to pay their respects to the princess owing to its location between Hancheng and Huicheng.On May 20th, 2006, the 'Twelve Mukam' was listed in the first batch of National Intangible Cultural Heritage by the State Council of China.

 Under thejurisdiction of the Western Region Frontier Command Headquarters in the Han Dynasty, Shache had long served as a stronghold along the ancient Silk Road, neighboringTaklimakan Desert to the east, Pamir Plateau to the west and Karakorum Mountains to the south.